Information for Other Providers

 For Therapists:

 Welcome, we are glad you are here.
 Ketamine works best when it is paired with psychotherapy.
 We enjoy working collaboratively with therapists, and are always happy to talk on the phone to answer any questions you have.
-We recommend first reading through our section on frequently asked questions (FAQs) that explain ketamine in general, then return to this page to read the provider-specific information here.
+You can view our mini-course, Ketamine 101 for Therapists, below.

 Referring a Client for Ketamine: